TLH88/What2Watch/README.md

 Required if you want AI-powered recommendations:

 - `AI_PROVIDER`
-- The matching provider key for that provider
+- The matching provider key for that provider (this can be chagned at any time, suggest using an older model for cost savings)

 Optional integrations: